Last Updated on May 19, 2022 @ 6:27 pm

 In addition to the physical and psychological well-being of the children, the courts will also take a very hard look at the parents, obviously.
 There are a few factors that will help the court decide which parent, if not both, should have custody of the children during divorce:

 - Does my parenting style make me the better choice?
 In all honestly, no, it does not.
 Having a different parenting style and exploiting this to try to gain custody will have little to no effect on the overall outcome of the case.
 In fact, by challenging your ex-spouse’s parenting style, you may come off in negative light to the judge.
 Can you mention it?
 Sure, but it should not be the sole focus of your case.
 As long as the other parent is raising the child properly, their “style” is not really a factor.
+One significant difference here is whether corporal punishment is used.
+Things have changed since the 1950’s – and most judges will outright order parents to avoid corporal punishment.

 What if I Don’t Win Sole Custody?